johnbrandborg/faker-events/README.md

 Generates Events with formatted fake data for streams.

 **NOTE** Don't use this software for anything but exploring use cases.
-It is not tested, it is not quality controlled, it is not even pre-alpha.
+It is not tested, it is not quality controlled, and subject to breaking changes.

 ## Usage
 Using Faker Events is a library, and doesn't come with a CLI.
 This is in part